naveedkhan8067/PLE_DevOps/README.md

 [Node.js](https://nodejs.org/en): It requires node.js version 18.x.

-[Git](https://git-scm.com/): Git should be installed on the machine.
+[Git](https://git-scm.com/): It should be installed on the machine.

 ## Local Build Guidelines